-11.60 The supporting stability information on intermediates is not necessary to be obtain through stability studies complying with the ICH requirements for APIs.
-It may also obtained from published data or from studies based on test results of materials.
-(Stored under normal warehouse conditions).
+11.60 The supporting stability information on intermediates is not necessary to be obtained through stability studies complying with the ICH requirements for APIs.
+It may also be obtained from published data or from studies based on test results of materials. (e.g. Stored under normal warehouse conditions).
 The test method(s) used should be suitable to support stability storage conditions.
-To methods other than those used for the release may be considered.
+Test methods other than those used for the release may be considered.
 11.61 The use of a retest date is recommended, this will allow using the API after this date, provided it complies with the specifications.
 See definition of Retest date.
 Based on the ICH Q7 Q&A document it is allowed to extend the API retest date based on: good science, and long-term stability results for that API, and testing of the specific batch that has been stored according to the label conditions.
 Multiple retesting to extend the API retest date of a specific batch is acceptable.
 The time between testing and use should be limited and justified.
 Material with an expiry date assigned cannot be retested to extend the shelf life.
 11.62 To carry out stability tests following ICH guidelines on pilot scale batches is recommended, the data obtained (provided that commercial manufacturing scale employs the same manufacturing method and procedures and the quality of the API is equivalent) may be used to establish a preliminary retest period.
 When stability data from first commercial manufacturing batches are being obtained, this preliminary retest period can be extended if they allow it.
 Content of 11.52 also applies.
 11.63 Retention samples should not be used.
-When performing a retest, the sample should be taken from the containers of the actual batch at the location where the API is stored.
-The sample should be representative for all the remainder of the batch. (e.g. When containers from the same batch are stored at different locations/regions, outside the control of the original manufacturer).
+When performing a retest with the purpose to extend the use of the batch, the sample should be taken from the containers of the actual batch at the location where the API is stored.
+The sample should be representative for all the remainder of the batch under the control of the manufacturer.
+When containers from the same batch are stored at different locations/regions, outside the control of the original manufacturer representative sample from each location should be retested, when required.